Mercer County Horn Carver William Dunwoody’s Personal Horn ©

 Figure No.5: The left side of the Masonic emblem shows its polychromed scrolls, vines, and small arcs that make up part of the larger circular border of its cartouche.

-Figure No.6: Buried in the 6th small circle on the lower left is a diminutive bust of a man, undoubtedly representing the horn’s owner.
-Its small size suggests it may portray the carver.
+Figure No.6: Buried in the 6th small circle on the lower left is a tiny bust of a man that often represents the horn’s owner.
+It may portray “W. D.” the carver.

-Figure No.7: The top of the circular cartouche around the Masonic square & compass has a cross-hatched pineapple-like figure, but perhaps it is simply a decorative detail.
+Figure No.7: The top of the cartouche around the Masonic square & compass has a cross-hatched pineapple-like figure with polychrome.

-Figure No.8: The horn’s very prominent and oversized carver’s initials, without any other owner’s initials or name on the horn, suggest it was the carver’s personal horn.
+Figure No.8: Prominent and oversized carver’s initials, without any other owner’s initials or name on the horn, suggest it was the carver’s personal horn.

-Horn Body: The horn’s body is shaped is like most Mercer County powder horns as seen in Figure No.2.
-The butt plug is end-grain walnut, turned as a high domed plug with integral nose button for strap attachment and a single decorative line just above its base.
-There may have been a slightly raised platform just below the integral button, but years of wear and abuse make it unclear.
+Horn Body: The horn’s body is shaped is like most Mercer County powder horns.
+The butt plug is end-grain walnut, lath-turned as a high domed plug with integral nose button for strap attachment and a single incised decorative line just above its base.
+There may have been a slightly raised circular platform just below the integral button in the plug’s nose, but years of wear and abuse make it unclear.
 The spout’s simple raised ring for strap attachment is also common to most Mercer County horns, as is the slightly tapered spout with a decorative ring just below the tip.
 Scrape marks can be seen on the tapering throat section, and the raw horn was selected for its light, consistent color that was perfect for carving.
-Dimensions: outside curve = 10-1/2 inches, inside curve = 8-11/16 inches, butt diameter = 2-3/4 inches.
+Dimensions: outside curve is 10-1/2 inches, inside curve 8-11/16 inches, and butt diameter 2-3/4 inches.

-Summary: A recently found Mercer County powder horn is less decorated than most, with only two major figures, large initials “W D” over the date “1843” in a cartouche filling one side of the horn, and a fancy, slightly larger cartouche on the other side with the Masonic square & compass.
-The simplified decoration with the largest “W D” initials yet seen on a horn, filling one side of the horn [with no other initials/name present], strongly suggests this horn was the personal horn of the Mercer County horn carver, William Dunwoody.
+Summary: A recently found Mercer County powder horn has fewer decorative elements than most such horns with only two major figures.
+On one side, there are the large initials “W D” over the date “1843” in a cartouche that fills that side of the horn.
+On the other side, another large cartouche contains the Masonic square & compass.
+The simplified decoration with the largest “W D” initials yet seen on a Mercer County horn, filling that side of the horn with no other initials/name present, strongly suggests the horn was the personal horn of the Mercer County horn carver, William Dunwoody.

 Footnotes: